ashrafshaik09/KL-ERP-CAPTCHA/README.md

 2. The extension will automatically detect and process the CAPTCHA image.
 3. The recognized text will be autofilled into the CAPTCHA input field.

+## Troubleshoot

+1. This is a pre-trained model from Tesseract, so it is not 100% accurate.
+2. If wrongly predicted, you can click on the captcha image to refresh, or, manually edit the few letters.
+3. If, by chance of no visible functioning of the extension/add-on, try to refresh the webpage.
+4. You can also check the console through 'inspect' option to see logs.

 ## Files

 - `content.js`: Contains the logic for processing CAPTCHA images and performing OCR.